 I'm a staff writer and critic at Vox.com, where I cover film and culture, and an associate professor of English and humanities at The King's College in New York City, where I teach courses on criticism and cultural theory.
 I often write at the intersection of popular culture, religion, and intellectual history, as well as nonfiction film.

-Until September 2016, I was the critic at large at Christianity Today.
+Before I joined Vox in September 2016, I was the critic at large at Christianity Today.
 Since 2005, I've regularly contributed essays, features, and criticism on film, TV, books, art, theatre, and more to a number of publications, including Rolling Stone, Vulture, RogerEbert.com, Pacific Standard, The Washington Post, The Atlantic, The Los Angeles Review of Books, Books & Culture, and others.
-I've been a guest commentator on a host of radio and TV programs and podcasts, including BBC America's Talking Movies, NPR's On Point, AMC's James Cameron's Story of Science Fiction, WNYC's The Takeaway, ABC's Religion & Ethics and The Drum, Mars Hill Audio Journal, and many more.
+I've been a guest commentator on many radio and TV programs and podcasts, including BBC America's Talking Movies, NPR's On Point and 1A, AMC's James Cameron's Story of Science Fiction, WNYC's The Takeaway, ABC's Religion & Ethics and The Drum, Vox’s Today, Explained, Mars Hill Audio Journal, and many more.

 I earned an M.F.A in creative nonfiction from Seattle Pacific University, a M.A. in humanities and social thought from New York University, and a B.S. in information technology from Rensselaer Polytechnic Institute.
 In past lives I was a Wall Street business analyst, a tech writer at NYU, founding editor of The Curator, a co-editor of Comment, and a programming manager at an arts nonprofit.
-It's been a wild ride.
+My husband and I live in Brooklyn.